isc-projects/bind9/doc/arm/reference.rst

    There should be an authoritative zone configured to respond to such queries, with the :any:`log-report-channel` option set to ``yes``.

+   Note that a zone cannot be configured to use itself or any subdomain of itself as an agent-domain.

 .. namedconf:statement:: stale-answer-ttl
    :tags: query
    :short: Specifies the time to live (TTL) to be returned on stale answers, in seconds.